Daniel, Esther, & Isaiah

 A. Content

 It tends to get interpreted exemplaristicly.
 What do we mean by that?
 What tends to happen is that people say, “I want to see what Esther had and I want some of that.”
 Many women have Bible studies and they want to be more like Esther.
 The problem is that Esther is a mix of good and not so good.
 God is using her the same way He uses many characters in the Bible who are not consistently exemplary.
 He uses them for His purposes.
-You have to watch that and not just say, “Well if Esther did it, it must be good.”
+You have to watch that and not just say, “Well, if Esther did it, it must be good.”

-It is a story about how, during the Persian Empire, Jews escaped extermination, a war of extermination, that is planned against them.
-This is during the time of a king named Xerxes who, as far as we know, reigned about 486 to 464 or so BC.
-Esther is a Jewish woman who became a queen and, with the help of her cousin/stepfather (he is her cousin but he adopted her), helps preserve the Jews.
-That sounds great and is great.
-It is a wonderful thing and it is a blessing of God.
+2. Esther is a Jewish woman who became a queen and, with the help of her cousin/stepfather (he is her cousin but he adopted her), helps preserve the Jews.
+That sounds great and is great; it is a wonderful thing and a blessing of God.

 B. Author

-Probably written by some fifth-century Jew who was prominent in the civil service because of all his ability to quote from the Persian records.
+2. Prominent in the civil service because of his vast ability to quote from the Persian records.
 There were a number of Jews in the civil service; Daniel was the most prominent.
-Remember, Shadrach, Meshach and Abednego, Daniels associates, were as well.
+Remember that Shadrach, Meshach and Abednego, Daniels associates, are as well.
 So this tradition was there.

 C. Date

-Most of it takes place during a single year, so probably near the end around 470 or 465, somewhere in there.
-It could have been written down later; that is always possible because, especially, of its connections with the feast of Purim.
+2. It could have been written down later; that is always possible especially because of its connections with the feast of Purim.

 D. Emphasis